Azure-Samples/active-directory-ios/README.md

 <app-scheme>://<bundle-id>
 ```

-- 	**aap-scheme** - This is registered in your XCode project.
+- 	**app-scheme** - This is registered in your XCode project.
 It is how other applications can call you.
 You can find this under Info.plist -> URL types -> URL Identifier.
 You should create one if you don't already have one or more configured.
 - 	**bundle-id** - This is the Bundle Identifier found under "identity" un your project settings in XCode.

 An example would be: ***mstodo://com.microsoft.windowsazure.activedirectory.samples.microsofttasks***